eStateee/eStateee/README.md

 <br>
 👋 Hey, thank you for visiting my GitHub profile.
 My name is **Alex**, I am from Belarus Minsk, 18 y.o.
 ## Hobbies and interests
-⌨️ I am interested in developing some backend/ML things, sometimes doing something related to frontend and design, Also interested in VR, AI stuff.
+⌨️ I am a junior Python developer from Minsk, Belarus.
+Mostly interested in developing some backend things and in automation work, sometimes have to do something related to frontend, design and DevOps tasks, also interested in ML and data-science.
 ## Socials
 ![Telegram](https://img.shields.io/badge/Telegram-darkblue?style=social&logo=telegram&link=https%3A%2F%2Ft.me%2Fimmersed_in_reality)
 <br>